Table of Contents

 - Once you reach your desired shade, test it on your skin by swiping a bit on your hand.

-- Now, add plain lotion to this mixture, simultaneously mixing it well until you attain the required consistency and an easily spreadable texture with no lumps.
+- Add plain lotion to this mixture, mixing it well until you attain the required consistency and an easily spreadable texture with no lumps.

 - Let it sit for a couple of minutes so that everything blends and gets dissolved.